uc-cdis/gen3.org/content/resources/user/gen3-client.md

 After opening a shell, command prompt or terminal window, you are "in" a folder known as the "present working directory".
 You can change directories with the `cd <directory>` command in either shell.
 To view your present working directory, enter the command `echo $PWD` in a Mac terminal or `cd` alone in the Windows command prompt.

 You can list the contents of your present working directory by entering the command `ls` in the Mac terminal or `dir` in the Windows command prompt.
 These files in the present working directory can be accessed by commands you type just by entering their filenames: for example, `cat example.txt` would print the contents of the file `example.txt` in the Mac terminal if your present working directory is `/Users/Bob/Documents`.
-However, if you're in a different directory, you must enter the "full path" of the file: for example, if your present working directory is the `My Downloads` folder instead of `My Documents`, then you would need to specify the full path of the file and enter the command `type "C:\Users\Bob\My Documents\example.txt"`, to print the file's contents.
+However, if you're in a different directory, you must enter the "full path" of the file: for example, if your present working directory is the `My Downloads` folder instead of `My Documents`, then you would need to specify the full path of the file and enter the command `type "C:\Users\Bob\My Documents\example.txt"`, to print the file's contents in the Windows command prompt.

 #### Updating the PATH Environment Variable